The Great American Hoopty

 "Did you know it’s on fire?”

-I turned to see thick smoke engulfing the car and little tendrils of fire flicking up from the hood.
-Holy… The guy offered to take me to Jeremy’s, which was only a mile away.
+I turned to see thick smoke engulfing the car and billowing into the sky; little tendrils of fire flicked up from the hood.
+I felt a little bit like Han Solo and had a bad feeling about this.
+At least the guy offered to take me to Jeremy’s, which was only a mile away.

 As soon as I got to Jeremy’s I called the fire department and said, "My car is on fire.”